Jameela Jamil: Activism

 She is also critical of fashion and modeling industry standards and remarked that runway models looked "long-starved" and "terrified".
 Jamil frequently references Victoria's Secret models as a counterexample to her own identity.
 She also called Chanel designer Karl Lagerfeld a "ruthless, fat-phobic misogynist" after his death.

 Jamil also supports climate change awareness, expressing her admiration for Jane Fonda, Greta Thunberg and several other climate change activists.

 In 2023, Jamil signed an open letter expressing "serious concerns about editorial bias" in The New York Timess reporting on transgender people.
 The letter characterized the newspaper's reporting as using "an eerily familiar mix of pseudoscience and euphemistic, charged language", and raised concerns about the Timess employment practices for trans contributors.

+Jamil sent her publicist a series of text messages that were critical of Blake Lively at the start of and during a heavily publicized dispute between Lively and Justin Baldoni.
+After the texts became public, Jamil was criticized for siding with a man accused of sexual harassment and insulting an alleged victim although she presented as a feminist.
+Jamil responded in an Instagram story, saying: “Guys, feminism means fighting for the political, social and economic equity of women, for women.
+Just gender equity.
+It does not mean you have to like every single woman.
+It doesn’t mean you have to be friends with every single woman.”

+In July 2026, while talking about her role as Tahani Al-Jamil in the television series The Good Place, Jamil called British people "the most evil people in history," “horrible", "awful,” compared them to the Marvel supervillain Thanos, and highlighted British rule in India for plundering "43 trillion pounds from the subcontinent."
+Jamil faced heavy backlash for her remarks.

 Charity

 Jamil appeared on C4 Orange Rockcorps 2009, volunteering to help create a concert to fund local community projects.
 She has supported the Cultural Learning Alliance, which promotes access to culture for children and young people, and Vinspired National Awards for people aged 16–25 who have contributed to their communities through volunteering.
 Jamil designed her own version of SpongeBob SquarePants to be auctioned off with all the proceeds going to Childline.
 She also said she would wear a chicken costume for the number of days equal to the number of thousands of pounds she raises for Comic Relief.
 She was sponsored approximately £16,000 and wore the costume for 16 consecutive days.